 Guard against data leaks

 Data leakages are the most profound threats to your business.
 They can lead to irreparable damage at a personal and company-wide level.
 If a business was to lose crucial employee, financial and strategic data, or intellectual property data, it could spell doom.
-To curtail such occurrences, always minimise the volume of data accessible to your staff and publics.
+To curtail such occurrences, always minimise the volume of data accessible to your staff and public.